Locally private online change point detection: Introduction

 Online change point detection has been an active statistical research area for decades, originated from the demand of a reliable quality control mechanism under time and resources constraints \citep[e.g.][]{wallis1980statistical}.
 In recent years, due to the advance of technology, the applications of online change point detection are well beyond quality control and include climatology, speech recognition, imaging processing, among many others.
 While collecting the data as they are generated, one wishes to detect the underlying distributional changes as soon as the changes occur.

 As the ability of collecting and storing data improves exponentially, protecting users' privacy has become one of the central concerns of data science.
 In practice, many of the systems that we monitor contain sensitive information.
 For instance, change point algorithms are used in cyber security to detect attacks, with the ultimate aim often being to protect private information \citep{levy2009detection,tartakovsky2014rapid,bagci2015using}.
 Other common application areas include public health \citep{kass2012application,gregori2020first} and finance \citep{hand2001prospecting}, in which many of the data involved are highly personal.
-Given the prevalence of such problems, we address two questions in this paper: \begin{itemize} \item whether we can detect changes without the need for direct access to the sensitive raw data; \item and what the cost of protecting privacy is in terms of the detection delay and accuracy. \end{itemize}
+Given the prevalence of such problems, we address two questions in this paper:

+$\bullet$ whether we can detect changes without the need for direct access to the sensitive raw data;

+$\bullet$ and what the cost of protecting privacy is in terms of the detection delay and accuracy.

 Traditional anonymisation of data has been shown to be an outdated method of privacy protection, particularly in multivariate settings \citep{sweeney2002k,rocher2019estimating}.
 Even when direct identifiers such as names and locations are removed, data sets often contain enough information for researchers to identify individual subjects, and hence there is a need to quantify and control the release of privileged information.
 Formal privacy constraints provide us with a rigorous framework in which we may tackle such problems and explore the fundamental limits of private methods.
-Constraints of this type have been imposed in analyses carried out by Apple \citep{tang2017privacy}, Google \citep{erlingsson2014rappor} and Microsoft \citep{ding2017collecting}, and provides organisations with a way of demonstrating the General Data Protection Regulation compliance \citep{cohen2020towards}.
+Constraints of this type have been imposed in analyses carried out by Apple \citep{apple2017learning,tang2017privacy}, Google \citep{erlingsson2014rappor} and Microsoft \citep{ding2017collecting}, and provides organisations with a way of demonstrating the General Data Protection Regulation compliance \citep{cohen2020towards}.